Blog Posts in Your InBox!

 “You only live once.”

-Justin missed eating that croissant for five minutes, but what he gained in those five minutes will last him a lifetime.
+Justin missed eating that croissant for five minutes, but what he gained in exchange will last him a lifetime.
 He felt empowered by following through on his choice, and that made him happy.

-It’s hard to keep promises we make to ourselves, because it’s easy to talk ourselves out of it.
-That’s why I always encourage people to have accountability partners when trying to reach goals.
+It’s hard to keep promises we make to ourselves because it’s easy to talk ourselves out of it.
+That’s why you should always have an accountability partner when trying to reach goals.
 But even your accountability partners can enable you to make excuses for yourself, like I did with Justin.
-We’re not perfect and there will be times we make excuses to get out of keeping promises.
-But the more mindful we are about it, the more control we can take over our own actions.
-Even if it doesn’t come naturally to us, we can learn how to have self-control.